LIFEHUBBER

 Readers following search agents and web-based information seeking systems.

-Builders who want a public reference point spanning data, models, and search-agent behavior together.
+Builders who want a public example spanning data, models, and search-agent behavior together.

 Less relevant for readers focused only on local offline assistants or narrow single-tool automations.